D-Star-AI/dsRAG/docs/concepts/components.md

 The Reranker component provides more accurate ranking of chunks after vector database search and before RSE.
 This is optional but highly recommended.

 Available options:

 - `CohereReranker`
 - `VoyageReranker`
 - `NoReranker`

 ## LLM

-The LLM component is used for:
+The LLM component is used in AutoContext for:

 - Document title generation
 - Document summarization
-- Section summarization in AutoContext
+- Section summarization

 Available options:

 - `OpenAIChatAPI`
 - `AnthropicChatAPI`
 - `OllamaChatAPI`

 ## FileSystem

-The FileSystem component defines where to save PDF images for VLM file parsing.
+The FileSystem component defines where to save PDF images and extracted elementsfor VLM file parsing.

 Available options:

 - `LocalFileSystem`
 - `S3FileSystem`

-### LocalFileSystem Configuration
+#### LocalFileSystem Configuration
 Only requires a `base_path` parameter to define where files will be stored on the system.

-### S3FileSystem Configuration
+#### S3FileSystem Configuration
 Requires the following parameters:

 - `base_path`: Used when downloading files from S3
 - `bucket_name`: S3 bucket name
 - `region_name`: AWS region